skorzennik/backup-to-cloud/README.md

 ### Codes

- - `doBackup` is the PERL script that run all the steps and uses routines defined in other files
+ - `doBackup` is the PERL script that run all the steps and uses routines defined in other `*.pl` files
  - `doCheckBackup` is a stand alone PERL script to re check the backup logs
  - `doShowCost` estimates the storage cost from the resulting inventory.

+ -

 ### Practicals